 Additionally, another con that I have run into is that the garbage disposal is only on one side of the sink.
 This can lead to a lot of smelly gunk accumulating on the other side of the sink that you then have to scoop out by hand and shovel into the other side.
 While not necessarily a deal-breaker, this is an unpleasant task worth mentioning.

-Lastly, faucet placement and plumbing are more complicated with a double-bowl sink because you have two areas that need water and plumbing.
+Lastly, faucet placement and drain cleaning are more complicated with a double-bowl sink because you have two areas that need water and drain cleaning.
 This can lead to more expensive install and maintenance in the long run.

 What Should You Choose?